eric-urban/aws-cli/CONTRIBUTING.md

     # Now add your commits for your features.
     $ git add path/to/my/files

-    # Make sure our commit message matches format described in the
+    # Make sure your commit message matches format described in the
     # previous section.
     $ git commit -m "Add support for foo"